NiklasRosenstein/nr-python/nr.sumtype/README.md

+> Note: This package is in the dangerous land of `0.x.y` versions and may be subject to breaking
+> changes with minor version increments.

-## nr.sumtype
+# nr.sumtype

-Make use of sumtypes in Python.
+Sumtypes in Python.

+### Example

 ```python
 from nr.sumtype import Constructor, Sumtype